BLotApp/BLot/docs/build_instructions.md

 * A C++17-capable compiler (MSVC ≥ 17, Clang ≥ 10, GCC ≥ 9)
 * Git (for cloning submodules)

-All third-party code is vendored as git submodules, so no external package manager is required.
+All third-party code is vendored as git submodules, please do not use an external package manager.

 ---